List of Liberty ships (C): Carl G. Barth

 was built by Permanente Metals Corporation.
 Her keel was laid on 21 January 1944.
 She was launched on 9 February and delivered on 17 February.
 Built for the WSA, she was operated under the management of Olympic Steamship Company.
 To the French Government in 1947 and renamed Falaise.
 Operated under the management of Compagnie Générale Transatlantique.
 Management transferred to Compagnie des Messageries Maritimes in 1949, then Compagnie de Navigation Fraissinet et Cyprien Fabre in 1961.
-Scrapped at El Ferrol, Spain in January 1964.
+Scrapped at Ferrol, Spain in January 1964.

 Carl Oftedal

 was built by New England Shipbuilding Corporation.
 Her keel was laid on 18 January 1945.
 Launched as George N. Drake on 13 March, she was delivered as Carl Oftedal on 28 March.
 Built for the Norwegian Government, she was sold in 1946 to Det Bergenske D/S, Bergen, Norway.
 Renamed Brant County in 1947.
 She collided with the American tanker in Delaware Bay on 28 March 1950.
 Both ships were damaged.
 Sold in 1954 to Halvorsen Shipping Co., Bergen and renamed Matang.
 Sold in 1956 to Hedwigshutte Kohlen & Kokswerke, Hamburg, West Germany and renamed Hedwigshutte.
 Sold in 1960 to Morania Compania Navigation and renamed Saronis.
 Reflagged to Greece and operated under the management of A. Luisi Ltd. Management transferred to J. C. Carras & Sons in 1965.
 Scrapped at Kaohsiung, Taiwan in January 1968.